x-zang/x-zang.github.io/_posts/2021-12-02-conda-tut-post.md

 # Create an environment

-You can create a new environment as needed, e.g. for a new project, for a tool with conflicting version of dependencies, or for a older version of a package.
+You can create a new environment as needed, e.g. for a new project, for a tool with a conflicting version of dependencies, or for an older version of a package.

 Command to create an environment: (not recommended)